This was a post I made back when I was running my startup, CrankyAds.

 Google Analytics is apparently quite good at eliminating bots from their data, which is why so many webmasters trust Google.
 I previously used webalizer or awstats, two server log analyser stats packages which usually come with most web servers.
 Unfortunately these stats packages also count bots.
 I remember comparing numbers and Google Analytics reported back as much as 30% less traffic than what I thought my site had with awstats.
 It was a shock, but it taught me how important it is to have accurate statistic tracking.

 We had the same problem with CrankyAds until earlier this year.
-We were counting quite a few bots in our numbers, which I suspected we were because Google Analytics was reporting a certain number of impressions for EJ, yet CrankyAd campaigns on EJ were delivering as much as 50% more, according to the numbers.
+We were counting quite a few bots in our numbers, which I suspected we were because Google Analytics was reporting a certain number of impressions for this blog, yet CrankyAd campaigns on my blog were delivering as much as 50% more, according to the numbers.

 Walter recently finished some updates to CrankyAds that we believe has eliminated this problem.
 We’ve taken out the bots to the best of our ability and now CrankyAds data is a more accurate reflection of what your true human visitor count is.